tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 - C) You should now be on the "Deploy" tab of this app:
   - Note that the bottom arrow points at a "Connect to GitHub" button - GitHub is where we will need to post the PHP file that we want to upload to here - we'll handle that in a second
-  - For now, just verify that the app works by clicking the "Open App" button, which will give you the following screen

 <hr>